Technical Privacy Metrics: a Systematic Survey: Characteristics of Privacy Metrics

 \subsubsection{Information Gain or Loss}

-Metrics that measure information gain or loss quantify the amount of information gained by the adversary, or the amount of information lost by users.
-These metrics assume that both high information gain and high information loss correlate with low privacy.
+Metrics that measure information gain or loss quantify the amount of information gained by the adversary, or the amount of privacy lost by users due to the disclosure of information.